Extreme value theory for geometric Brownian motion and pricing of short maturity options: Main Theorem

 with $W$ a standard one dimensional Brownian motion, and $\mu, \sigma>0$ constants.
 Let $B>1$ be arbitrary.
 For every $T>0$, let $A_{T}$ denote the event

 and let $\mathbb{P}_{T}$ be the probability measure given by

 for all events $E$.
 Denote by $\mathbb{E}_{\mathbb{P}_{T}}$ the expectation under $\mathbb{P}_{T}$.
 Then we have

-as $T \rightarrow 0^{+}$, where the implied constants in the big $O$ notation depend only on $\mu, \sigma, B$. \end{theorem} We break the proof of Theorem 1 into a series of four lemmas, followed by the main proof.
-First we make some preliminary definitions.
+as $T \rightarrow 0^{+}$, where the implied constants in the big $O$ notation depend only on $\mu, \sigma, B$. \end{theorem} The majority of our paper will be focused on proving Theorem \ref{maintheorem}.
+As the proof is lengthy and technical, we seperate the proof of Theorem 1 into a series of four lemmas, followed by the main proof.